yanmagale/event-present-audience/README.md

 ![Image of Event Template](template.png)

 # Raflle Gifts
+- You need  that Polymer CLI has installed globally

 # Next Steps
 - Send to `twitter-event-audience` service a especific hastag to seach